Rejection of Dealings, Query Management and Review – Legal Office Notice No. 8 of 2010

 - Where the shares in which tenancies in common are to be held are not stated in the deed or otherwise in the application.

-- Where prescribed fees are not lodged or incorrect fees lodged.
+- Where prescribed fees are not lodged.
+Applications will not be rejected on the sole basis of insufficient fees lodged.

 - Where the deed is not properly executed or properly attested.